tomisi/Tomisi/README.md

 <p align="center">

-- 🔭 I have a strong interest in Data science, Data Engineering and Software Development
+🔭 I am an experienced software engineer with a keen interest in developing scalable systems and software.
+🚀 On a mission to leverage technology to make a significant impact on lives and enhance socio-economic systems.
-- 🌱 Currently immersed in mastering skills in data structures and Algorithm as well as my system engineering skills
+🌱 Currently enhancing my skills in data structures and algorithms.
-- 💬 Open to learning from other professionals and contributing my skills in helping companies build and optimize data pipelines that are not only efficient but also scalable, supporting their businesses in making data-driven decisions.
+💬 Open to learn from other professionals as well as collaborate on open-source projects.
-- 📫 Reach me at bamideletomisiin@gmail.com
+📫 Feel free to reach out to me at bamideletomisiin@gmail.com
 ## 🙋‍♀️ Let's Connect

 <p align="center">
 	<a href="mailto:bamideletomisiin@gmail.com"><img src="https://img.icons8.com/bubbles/50/000000/gmail.png" alt="Gmail"/></a>
 	<a href="https://github.com/tomisi"><img src="https://img.icons8.com/bubbles/50/000000/github.png" alt="GitHub"/></a>